tensorflow/tfjs-converter/README.md

 You can serve these files similarly as shown in the inference [example] (./demo).

 ### Limitations

 Currently Tensorflow.js only supports a limit set of Tensorflow Ops, here is the [full list](./docs/supported_ops.md).
 When you converting model with any unsupported Ops, the convert.py script will prompt the unsupported Ops list at the end of the execution.
 Please fill bugs to let us know what Ops you need support with.

+## FAQ

+1. What Tensorflow models does the converter currently support?

+CNN models are mostly supported, while RNN models are likely not supported.
+This is because RNN models normally contain control flow ops that we are currently still working on.
+You can use the convert.py to varify the model you have, it will prompt list of unsupported ops if your model is not supported yet. [(supported op list)](./docs/supported_ops.md)

+2. Will model with large weights work?

+If the model ops are supported, theoretically they should work.
+But due to memory and network limitations, the user experience in the browser would not be great.
+We would recommend use models that is less than 10MB.

+3. Will the model and weight files cached in the browser?

+Yes, we have sliced the weight file into 4MB chunks, which enable the browser to cached them automatically.
+And he model file is usually much smaller than 4MB, they should be also cached.

+4. Will it support model with quantization?

+Not yet, we planning to add quantization support soon.

 ## Development